andrewm4894/am4894plots/README.rst

 * Keep adding tests.
 * Heatmaps!
-* Animation and time based playback of a plot.
+* Animation and time based playback of a timeseries.
 * Other things as they come up.
 * World domination.
 * Mindfulness (i have multiple apps but keep procrastinating).